Document Destruction Services 📄 – Whatever Happened To The Paperless Office?

 For businesses in need of document destruction services, check out our services.
 We also offer recycling services and personal document destruction services.

 You can check out our services in our online shop.
 Waster promises that our services are flexible for as short as 30 days with no hidden fees!
-Just click on the blue button above to learn more.
+Just click on the blue button below to learn more.

 The introduction of electronic communication has been going on for over 50 years.

-There was a time when electronic communication was but a dream, but; unsurprisingly, due to the rapid advancement of technology, it was anything but impossible.
+There was a time when electronic communication was but a dream; but unsurprisingly, due to the rapid advancement of technology, it was anything but impossible.

 Statistics Canada reported in 2006 that Canadians’ paper consumption “more than doubled between 1983 and 2003” and that “the production and use of paper products are at an all-time high.”